zenglenn42/utbc2019-hw-12-bamazon/README.md

 Console-based version of Amazon-lite :-)

+This isn't a full CRUD application (Create, Read, Update, Delete).
+Maybe CRU at best ...

+Creation

+* Creation of the database is bootstrapped through an *.sql file which must be run out-of-band.

+Read

+* The list of products is read and displayed with each purchase sequence.

+Update

+* The stock quantity of a particular item gets descremented as the customer makes purchases.

+Delete

+* Not implemented.
+Note a requirement for this assignment.

 ## Technology stack

 * node.js
 * mysql
 * inquirer.js

 ## Here are the products Bamazon knows about ...